saltsthlm/retros/LeanCoffee.md

+**PLEASE NOTE** This repository has move [here](https://appliedtechnology.github.io/retros/) We will keep these here for awhile before we remove them, but we don't update these

 # Retrospective script - Lean Coffee

 The purpose of this, and every retrospective, is to help us to improve by coming up with a few concrete improvement actions that we can complete / test / do until the next retrospective.
 Small, concrete actions are preferred before large lofty goals that we don't reach anytime soon.
 There will be another retrospective in a few weeks.

 We are going to run a form a meeting called [Lean Coffe](http://www.marcusoft.net/2013/01/how-to-run-leancoffee-discussion.html).
 It's a very simple yet effective and focused way to hold any form of discussion but today we are going to use it for retrospectives.

 In the steps below I describe what you, as a facilitator need to think about and do in each step.

 The total time for the exercise will be about 45 minutes.
 You will need a timer to run this effectively.
 And some post-its